 ReKnow - Research Knowledge Documentation, Analysis and Exploration in Empirical and Descriptive Sciences

-Descriptive and empirical sciences, such as History, Archaeology, Biodiversity, and Cultural Heritage, are the sciences that collect, observe and describe phenomena in order to explain them and draw interpretative conclusions about their behaviour and their relationships under given circumstances.
+Descriptive and empirical sciences, such as History, are the sciences that collect, observe and describe phenomena in order to explain them and draw interpretative conclusions about their behaviour and their relationships under given circumstances.
 Researchers in these sciences usually encounter problems related to the integration of data coming from different sources, the epistemological adaptation and refinement of their research under specific circumstances, and the usability of their data analysis methods and tools.
 The ReKnow project aims to support researchers in better handling these problems by providing models, algorithms and tools that allow for better documentation, analysis and exploration of research processes and data.

 Aim and Objectives